Women Artists

 Their relationship falls within a long tradition

 In a traditional mentorship, experienced artists take younger talents under their wings.
 Masters teach pupils everything they need to be successful in their turn.
 This practice has been going on for centuries.
-It allows a special, if not intimate, relationship to establish between the mentor and the pupil.
+It allows a special, if not intimate, relationship to be established between the mentor and the pupil.
 It also develops competitiveness, as the student is predestined to surpass the master.
 This is how it went for Georgia O’Keeffe, whose mentor was Arthur Wesley Dow.

 Dow was a painter representing landscapes mixing Impressionism and Japanese aesthetic principles.
 Yet, he is mostly remembered today as an important art educator, while O’Keeffe — who also taught — is the one celebrated for painting lyrical nature representations.